 By Neo4j Staff | December 10, 2008

-Andreas Ronge just released version 0.0.7 of Neo4j.rb.
+Andreas Ronge just released Neo4j.rb 0.0.7.
 See the project page for more information.
-Highlights from the changelog: added value object stuff to support Rails, made the neo4j engine start and stop automagically.
+Highlights from the changelog: added value object stuff to support Rails, made the neo4j engine start and stop automatically.

 Neo4j.rb can now be used as a complement or replacement for ActiveRecord in Ruby on Rails.
 All what is needed is to add the neo4j gem in the rails config/environment.rb file.